tabahi/tabahidocs/docs/editing-in-forestry.md

 Note: Avoid sending critical information such as `USER_TOKEN` over the UDP Monitor because it's not encrypted.
 Whereas, all other features such as `runSync, CommitData and sendMessage` are encrypted for increased security.

 ## Weather

-You can get the weather forecast and sun timing using the Latitude and Longitude for a location.
-The API uses the data provided by met.no, which provide data for local times around the globe.
+You can get the weather forecast and sun timing using the Latitude and Longitude of a location.
+The API uses the data provided by met.no, which provides data for local times around the globe.

 ```cpp